PixVerse C1 Review: Verdict, Pricing, Specs, and Tests

 • Prompt-driven automatic shot segmentation — interprets text instructions and breaks them into distinct shots within a single generation

-The technical foundation: PixVerse C1 supports text-to-video, image-to-video, and reference-based video generation.
-Maximum output is 15 seconds at 1080p with synchronized audio.
+The technical foundation: C1 supports text-to-video, image-to-video, transition generation with first and last frames, and reference-to-video through fusion.
+Maximum output is 15 seconds at 1080p, with optional synchronized audio.

 If you are an anime director, a manhua studio, a short drama team, or anyone producing content that involves characters hitting each other, casting spells, or moving fast, PixVerse C1 is built for you.
 If you mostly make talking-head videos or product demos, PixVerse V6 is the better fit.